Baloons-Pop-4/Main/README.md

 ##Contributing

 In the first place, add your name to the [contributors](#contributors) section following the existing pattern.
 Check the [issues list](https://github.com/Baloons-Pop-4/Main/issues) and self-assign the one you will be working on or open a new issue if the feature is not present yet.
+Use branching for tasks that are not small or trivial(branches already exist for some of the tasks).
 Note that according to the [requirements](REQUIREMENTS.md), you must have contributed to the project in at least **7 different days** in order for you to be considered a contributor by the trainers.
 You should accordingly **update the [documentation](#documentation)** with your change!

 ##Documentation